The neutron star inner crust: an empirical essay: The neutron star layers.

 As for all values of $\gamma$ we always have a monotically increasing EoS, we can gain additional physical insight studying the behaviour of the speed of sound of the inner crust.
 The square of the speed of sound is defined as:

-Besides the effect of different speed of sounds of the crust on the mass-radius realtions, the speed of sound also provide us information about shear viscosity~\cite{Epstein}, tidal deformation~\cite{Pegios} and even gravitational waves signatures~\cite{Miguel}.
+Besides the effect of different speeds of sounds of the crust on the mass-radius relations, the speed of sound also provides us information about shear viscosity~\cite{Epstein}, tidal deformation~\cite{Pegios} and even gravitational waves signatures~\cite{Miguel}.
 At high densities the speed of sound is also relevant in the study of hadron-quark phase transition~\cite{Annala}.
 The results are showed in Fig.~\ref{FL2}.

 We see that the differences in the speed of sound are bigger than the EoS itself.
 For low values of $\gamma$ we have a decrease of the speed of sound with the density.
 As for higher values, we have a quickly increasing speed of sound.
-In the case we have the BBP EoS linked to the QHD (No InCr) we see the same behaviour of the EoS.
+In the case in which we have the BBP EoS linked to the QHD (BPS+BBP) we see the same behaviour of the EoS.
 At low energy density the speed of sound is close to $\gamma$ = 7/3 and therefore closer to $\gamma$ = 4.

+Also, as pointed out in ref.~\cite{AIP}, we expect a first order phase transition at the Inner Crust-core surface.
+Therefore, unlike the pressure, the speed of sound can present discontinuity.

-Once we discussed the behaviour of the EoS and the speed of sound of the inner crust we finish our task by solving the TOV equations~\cite{TOV} to see how these different behaviours affects the mass-radius relation to the maximum mass and the canonical 1.4$M_\odot$.
+Once I discussed the behaviour of the EoS and the speed of sound of the inner crust I finish the task by solving the TOV equations~\cite{TOV} to see how these different behaviours affects the mass-radius relation to the maximum mass and the canonical 1.4$M_\odot$.
+Finally, with the mass-radius relation, I also calculate the gravitational surface redshift, defined as~\cite{Hebeler}:

 The results are plotted in fig.~\ref{FL3} and summarized in Tab.~\ref{T3}.
-As can be seen, our results points that while the inner crust does not affect the maximum mass, it can plays a major role in the radii, specially in the canonical 1.4$M_\odot$.
+As can be seen, my results point to the fact that while the inner crust does not affect the maximum mass (indeed, the central density for all maximum mass stars is 1.07 fm$^{-3}$), it can plays a major role in the radii, specially in the canonical 1.4$M_\odot$.
 For lower values of $\gamma$, we found big radii for the canonical masses, reaching 13.87 km.
 For $\gamma$ = 6 we found a radius of 12.75 for the 1.4 solar mass star, a difference of 1.1 km.
-For the "No InCr'' we see that the results are numerically equivalent to $\gamma$ = 7/3.
-We also checked the inner crust effects with different parametrizations (as GM1~\cite{Glen2}) and found the same qualitative results.
+For the "BPS+BBP'' we see that the results are numerically equivalent to $\gamma$ = 7/3.
+I also checked the inner crust effects with different parametrizations (as GM1~\cite{Glen2}) and found the same qualitative results.

+On the other hand, the gravitational redshift for the canonical mass, $z_{1.4}$, varies from 0.195 to 0.218, a difference about of 10$\%$.
+These values for $z$ are in agreement of observational measures coming form the Chandra X-Ray observatory.
+For instance, ref.~\cite{Sanwal} points out that the redshift $z$ of the 1E 1207.4-5209 pulsar lies between 0.12 to 0.23, although its mass and radius values are unknown.